wting/autojump/docs/body.md

 ## ADVANCED USAGE

+- Always Ignore Case

+    Default behavior is to prioritize exact matches over all else.
+For example, `j foo` will prefer /foobar over /FooBar even if the latter has a higher weight.
+To change this behavior and ignore case, add the following environmental variable in your ~/.bashrc:

+        export AUTOJUMP_IGNORE_CASE=1

 - Prefer Symbolic Links

     Default behavior is to evaluate symbolic links into full paths as to reduce duplicate entries in the database.
 However, some users prefer a shorter working directory path in their shell prompt.
-To switch behavior to prefer symbolic links, export the following configuration in your ~/.bashrc:
+To switch behavior to prefer symbolic links, add the following environmental variable in your ~/.bashrc:

         export AUTOJUMP_KEEP_SYMLINKS=1